On the risk levels of distributionally robust chance constrained problems: Introduction

-For some discrepancy functionals, only the risk level of the chance constraint needs to be adapted to also guarantee distributionally robust results.
+For some discrepancy functionals, mostly for continuous distributions, only the risk level of the chance constraint needs to be adapted to also guarantee distributionally robust results.
 The adapted risk level is called the \emph{perturbed risk level} (PRL)~\cite{jiangDatadrivenChanceConstrained2016,tsengRandomConvexApproximations2016a, hongAmbiguousProbabilisticPrograms2013}.
-In the work of \cite{erdoganAmbiguousChanceConstrained2006}, the ambiguity in the solution of randomized problems~\cite{calafioreScenarioApproachRobust2006} was considered with respect to the Prohorov distance.
-However, the Prohorov distance is difficult to evaluate even for common distributions~\cite{gibbsChoosingBoundingProbability2002}.
-In~\cite{jiangDatadrivenChanceConstrained2016} and~\cite{tsengRandomConvexApproximations2016a} PRLs are presented to guarantee chance constraint satisfaction under ambiguity measured by different $\phi$-divergence distances.
+Therefore, the distributionally robust program with a PRL has the same complexity as the original chance constrained problem and does not require the calculation of Lipschitz constants, in contrast to Wasserstein-distance based backoffs~\cite{kuhnWassersteinDistributionallyRobust2019a}.
+In the work of \cite{erdoganAmbiguousChanceConstrained2006}, the ambiguity in the solution of randomized problems~\cite{calafioreScenarioApproachRobust2006} was considered with respect to the Prohorov distance, which is difficult to evaluate even for common distributions~\cite{gibbsChoosingBoundingProbability2002}.
+In~\cite{jiangDatadrivenChanceConstrained2016} and~\cite{tsengRandomConvexApproximations2016a} PRLs are presented to guarantee chance constraint satisfaction under ambiguity measured by different $\phi$-divergences.
 For the Wasserstein distance, a data-driven reformulation of affine chance constraints leads to mixed-integer conic programs~\cite{chenDataDrivenChanceConstrained2024}, but no direct PRL.
 In~\cite{nemirovskiConvexApproximationsChance2007, hongAmbiguousProbabilisticPrograms2013}, a PRL was calculated based on the upper bound of the likelihood ratio between the ambiguous distributions and a nominal distribution.
+However, the potential of this metric has not been further explored in later works.~\cite{tsengRandomConvexApproximations2016a,jiangDatadrivenChanceConstrained2016}.
 In this paper, we term the corresponding discrepancy functional \emph{relative variation distance} (RVD).